Scarpa Force V

 Midsole.
 The Force V from Scarpa uses a 1 mm midsole while the Origin has a 1.9 mm midsole.
 Both use Flexan midsoles, though.

 Outsole.
 The Origin carries a 5 mm Vision Rubber outsole.
 This is a proprietary compound that offers stickiness and resilience to any rock condition.
-On the other hand, the Force V is made of 4 mm Vibram XS Edge outsole (refer to the Outsole section above for more details).
+On the other hand, the Force V is made of a 4 mm Vibram XS Edge outsole (refer to the Outsole section above for more details).

 Weight.
 The Scarpa men’s and women’s Origin weigh 225 and 205 g, respectively.
 They weigh 35 grams less than the Force V 260 g (men’s) and 240 g (women’s).